hhtznr/pyvideothumbnailer/README.md

 # pyvideothumbnailer
-**Pyhton Video Thumbnailer** is a command line tool for creating video preview thumbnails.
+**Python Video Thumbnailer** is a command line tool for creating video preview thumbnails.
 It can be used to create preview images of individual video files, videos located in a directory and optionally its subdirectories.
 It is based on [PyAV](https://github.com/PyAV-Org/PyAV), [MediaInfo](https://github.com/sbraz/pymediainfo) and PIL/[Pillow](https://python-pillow.org/).

 ## Installation

-Pyhton Video Thumbnailer has the following dependencies:
+Python Video Thumbnailer has the following dependencies:

   * [Python 3](https://www.python.org/downloads/) (3.7 or newer)
   * [PyAV](https://github.com/PyAV-Org/PyAV)